 Why?
 As the pasta is cooking, it will absorb some of the kosher salt from the pasta water.
 This helps create a perfectly seasoned plate of pasta.

 As soon as you add your pasta to the boiling water, it is crucial to stir.
-A long handle wooden fork is ideal for this job.
+A long handled wooden fork is ideal for this job.
 Although you can use any long utensil, like a wooden spoon, what is important is that you give the large pot of pasta a good stir every couple of minutes.
-Stir in any direction.
-Don’t forget to scrape the bottom and the sides of the pot during this cooking process.
+Stir in any direction or back and forth.
+Don’t forget to scrape the bottom and sides of the pot during this cooking process.

 Why?
 Initial and frequent stirring will prevent the pasta from sticking together and attaching to the pot’s sides or bottom.